cyboerg42/git-to-deb/README.md

 # git-to-deb

-kernel.org kernel source from git to debian package
+build script for building the latest kernel upstream source from kernel.org to a debian/ubuntu package.

-First run "install_dependencies.sh", next you edit debian_compile.sh for your needs - than run it.
+first you'll need to run ```./install_dependencies.sh``` after that you can run ```./debian_compile.sh``` to build the latest upstream kernel.